RichardRosenblat/anima-engine-docs/roadmaps/roadmap.md

 ### ✅ Exit Criteria

-* Users understand *why* DAUGHTER behaves as she does
+* Users understand *why* ANIMA behaves as she does
 * Changes feel organic, not random